tsnellgrove/dark_castle3/cleesh/doc.md

 Note: in version 3.83, app_main() was significantly refactored.
 By this time, new special cases had been added ('restart', 'again', and 'wait') and the code had become opaque.
 I had taken the if-then-shield approach and had no fewer than eight return statements in the function and it was far from clear - even to me - how the over-arching code flow was supposed to work.
 In refactoring, I kept the early return for is_start == True (after calling start_me_up() ) but created a consistent flow, goverened by some core primative booleans (is_stateful, is_interp_cmd, is_interp_valid) for all remaining cases.
 For me the result is much more readable - and should make adding additional special cases much easier.
 Despite these changes, the description above (written before refactoring) is still a good overview of app_main()'s core functionality.

+Note 2: in Cleesh version 3.8.0 (build 0011), the Machine class was fully overhauled.
+There were two main goals to the refactoring: 1. enable inheritance between Machines, Timers, and Warnings, and 2. to reduce the number of attributes in machine obj with value == None.
+The latter was caused by the diversity of machine types: auto_act had no use for the trig_check() method or attributes... pre_act_cmd and post_act_cmd machines needed both... and post_act_switch machines also needed an additional cond_switch attribute.
+The solution to all of these challenges was to create an inheritance tree that linked Warnings, Timers, and all three types of machines.
+As in the original implmentation, Warnings and Timers always inherit from Invisible - but machines are implemented as MixIns so that various obj of different classes (e.g. the kinging_scroll of class Item) can be machines.
+Despite the refactoring, the concepts presented below remain essentially correct but the details of implementation have been altered.
+This is particularly noticable in the example code walk-through.

 The Modular Machine Components:
 Michines are composed of Triggers, Switches, Conditions, Results, and the framework of the Machine itself which orchestrates all of these.
 I'll detail each of these below.